Updated: June 05, 2025

 Subletting is when an existing homeowner lets all or part of their home to someone else.
 That person is known as a subtenant, and they have a tenancy for all or part of the property which is let to them.

 You can choose to sublet your whole property or just a room.
-If you sublet a room, you will still be able to live in the rest of the property, but the new tenant would have sole use of their room or sublet area.
+If you sublet a room, you will still be able to live in the rest of the property, but the new tenant will have sole use of their room or sublet area.

 Maximise your chance of approval with specialist advice from an expert in Buy to Let Mortgages.